May prompts a remarkable weather shift wherein rainfall takes precedence and sweeps across

 Sea temperature

-Note: Water activities in surface temperatures between 25°C and 29°C are seen as exceptional and extremely agreeable for lengthened time spans.
+Note: Surface water temperatures between 25°C (77°F) and 29°C (84.2°F) are perceived as excellent and extremely agreeable for enduring enjoyment in water activities.

 Daylight